 - Chest pain or trouble breathing

-- Confusion, severe headache, or seeing, hearing, or feeling things that are not there
+- Confusion, seeing, hearing, or feeling things that are not there

 If you notice these less serious side effects, talk with your doctor: